opendatalab/MLLM-DataEngine/README.md

 3. ```engine_pipeline/data/weight.json```: model error rate on each kind of question type.

+These files are used in follow-up data-engine pipeline.

 #### evaluate on MMBenchmark dev

 according to limits of MMBenchmark, we cannot release the inference code on MMBenchmark, so we give a brief instruction instead.